-Policy/Evidence base NE6 document Name of respondent (or client) Abigail Heath (Savills UK LTD) on behalf of Bloor Homes Personal reference number ANON-AQTS-3BQA-Z Full reference number ANON-AQTS-3BQA-Z/11/NE6 Legally compliant?
+Policy/Evidence base NE6 document Abinatilla de (Carilla III/ITD) an balant of Diagnillance Name of respondent (or client) Abigail Heath (Savills UK LTD) on behalf of Bloor Homes Personal reference number ANON-AQTS-3BQA-Z Full reference number ANON-AQTS-3BQA-Z/11/NE6 Legally compliant?
 Yes Sound?
 Yes Complies with duty to co- operate?
 Yes Policy/Document comment PLEASE REFER TO PROVIDED REPRESENTATIONS TITLED - 131024 MANOR PARKS REGULATION 19 WCC CONSULTATION REPRESENTATION [FINAL] AND EXTRACTED TEXT BELOW.
 Bloor raise a number of concerns with R19 LP Policy NE6 Flooding, Flood Risk and the Water Environment, as while the policy reflects the NPPF, it has very high-level wording that would be difficult to enforce.
 Paragraph 7.59 refers to the sequential approach but contains no reference to the SFRA or similar document to confirm the methodology to apply such sequential approach and therefore embed these methodologies in policy.
 Furthermore, policy NE6 would benefit from more specific standards for sustainable drainage, such as preference for infiltration where possible or clear betterment requirements for brownfield sites.
 For example, many Local Plans now contain standards that a 50% reduction in runoff from brownfield sites is a requirement.
-What modification(s) are PLEASE REFER TO PROVIDED REPRESENTATIONS TITLED - 131024 MANOR PARKS REGULATION necessary to make the 19 WCC CONSULTATION REPRESENTATION [FINAL] AND EXTRACTED TEXT BELOW. policy legally compliant or Bloor raise a number of concerns with R19 LP Policy NE6 Flooding, Flood Risk and the Water Environment, sound? as while the policy reflects the NPPF, it has very high-level wording that would be difficult to enforce.
+What modification(s) are necessary to make the policy legally compliant or sound?
+PLEASE REFER TO PROVIDED REPRESENTATIONS TITLED - 131024 MANOR PARKS REGULATION 19 WCC CONSULTATION REPRESENTATION [FINAL] AND EXTRACTED TEXT BELOW.
+Bloor raise a number of concerns with R19 LP Policy NE6 Flooding, Flood Risk and the Water Environment, as while the policy reflects the NPPF, it has very high-level wording that would be difficult to enforce.
 Paragraph 7.59 refers to the sequential approach but contains no reference to the SFRA or similar document to confirm the methodology to apply such sequential approach and therefore embed these methodologies in policy.
 Furthermore, policy NE6 would benefit from more specific standards for sustainable drainage, such as preference for infiltration where possible or clear betterment requirements for brownfield sites.
-For example, many Local Plans now contain standards that a 50% reduction in runoff from brownfield sites is a requirement.
-What is your suggested PLEASE REFER TO PROVIDED REPRESENTATIONS TITLED - 131024 MANOR PARKS REGULATION wording or text for the 19 WCC CONSULTATION REPRESENTATION [FINAL] AND EXTRACTED TEXT BELOW. policy?
+For example, many Local Plans now contain standards that a 50% reduction in runoff from brownfield sites is a What is your suggested wording or text for the policy? requirement.
+PLEASE REFER TO PROVIDED REPRESENTATIONS TITLED - 131024 MANOR PARKS REGULATION 19 WCC CONSULTATION REPRESENTATION [FINAL] AND EXTRACTED TEXT BELOW.
 Bloor raise a number of concerns with R19 LP Policy NE6 Flooding, Flood Risk and the Water Environment, as while the policy reflects the NPPF, it has very high-level wording that would be difficult to enforce.
 Paragraph 7.59 refers to the sequential approach but contains no reference to the SFRA or similar document to confirm the methodology to apply such sequential approach and therefore embed these methodologies in policy.
 Furthermore, policy NE6 would benefit from more specific standards for sustainable drainage, such as